automatisch/automatisch/packages/docs/pages/apps/pipedrive/triggers.md

     desc: Triggers when a new activity is created.
   - name: New deals
     desc: Triggers when a new deal is created.
+  - name: New leads
+    desc: Triggers when a new lead is created.
   - name: New notes
     desc: Triggers when a new note is created.
 ---